April Maiya: Career

-popular film and TV Producer and Director Reginald Hudlin at Black Entertainment Television (BET) as a producer for the hip hop show, "Rap City", and made her directorial debut while in film school in the critically acclaimed music documentary Chronicles of Junior M.A.F.I.A. featuring rappers: The Notorious B.I.G., Junior M.A.F.I.A. and Lil' Kim.
-With her love of documentary films, she went on to produce and direct Life After Death: The Movie (2007) detailing the story behind the shooting in front of New York's Hot 97 which landed rapper Lil' Kim in prison.
+film and TV Producer and Director Reginald Hudlin at Black Entertainment Television (BET) as a producer for the hip hop show, "Rap City", and made her directorial debut while in film school in the music documentary Chronicles of Junior M.A.F.I.A. featuring rappers: The Notorious B.I.G., Junior M.A.F.I.A. and Lil' Kim.
+She went on to produce and direct Life After Death: The Movie (2007) detailing the story behind the shooting in front of New York's Hot 97 which landed rapper Lil' Kim in prison.
 The film featured actor Jamie Hector, a/k/a "Marlo Stansfield" of the HBO's television series The Wire, as the narrator.